 - Take over-the-counter pain relievers, such as ibuprofen (Advil) or acetaminophen (Tylenol).

-- Use a hot-water bottle or warm heating pad on your abdomen to relieve cramps.
+- Use a hot-water bottle or warm heating pad on your abdomen or lower back to relieve cramps and soreness.

 - Exercise moderately to improve mood and potentially reduce cramping.